Dril: Identity

 The Tumblr post was described by the press as a "doxing": an unwelcome broadcasting of private personal information online.
 The post was met with backlash and dismay among Twitter users, many of whom voiced a preference for keeping dril's personal identity a mystery and preserving the author's privacy.
 According to Jozefien Wouters, writing for the Belgian news magazine Knack:

-The author addressed the doxing on his Patreon page, writing "everything's normal. i guess im [sic] 'doxxed' now. sorry. it's fine. i donr [sic] really give a shit."
+Dril addressed the doxing on his Patreon page, writing "everything's normal. i guess im [sic] 'doxxed' now. sorry. it's fine. i donr [sic] really give a shit."
 In a Reddit "ask us anything" interview, dril confirmed that he had worked on Hiveswap.
 He said the personal impact of the doxing had been minimal, adding that people had been "surprisingly normal" and he had no "sordid past" to hide, but also described being outed as "my Cross to bear" and said "theres nothing scandalous enough there to make it worth publicizing and looking like an ass hole while doing so."

-In August 2018, dril announced that he was transferring the publishing rights of his tweets to Paul Dochney, whom he called his "Agent And Master", for the purpose of publishing his first book.
+In August 2018, the Twitter account announced that dril was transferring the publishing rights of his tweets to Paul Dochney, whom he called his "Agent And Master", for the purpose of publishing his first book.
 Some reporters subsequently identified dril as Dochney.
-In a 2020 Reddit AMA, dril commented, "i doxxed myself so amazon would give me permission to publish my other book last year. im some guy named paul dochney who cares big whoop," seemingly confirming his identity as Paul Dochney.
+In a 2020 Reddit AMA, dril commented, "i doxxed myself so amazon would give me permission to publish my other book last year. im some guy named paul dochney who cares big whoop."
+Dochney gave his first fully "out-of-character" interview under his own name in April 2023, when he was profiled at The Ringer.
+The latter interview solidified his intent to be publicly identified under his personal name.